stfc/jupyter-linker-extension/README.md

 This is the Jupyter Notebook extension for the linker project.

-### INSTALLATION INSTRUCTIONS

-Download and extract the tar or zip file in the dist folder.
-Navigate to this extracted folder.

-Install by using `pip install .`

-The install will automatically enable the server extension and install and enable the javascript extensions.
-This means that every notebook is set to load these extensions by default.

 TODO: upload to PyPi to make simple install easier?

 ### BUILD AND INSTALL INSTRUCTIONS